cmadajski/niner_miner/README.md

 # Niner Miner - E-commerce for UNCC Students

-## Accessing the App

-The app is now up and running on a Linode server.
-Use [this link](http://194.195.214.161/) to access the live demo.
-To log in, use the following credentials:

-email: demo@uncc.edu

-password: demo1234

 ## Summary

 This web application is a project created for ITSC 4155 Software Engineering Capstone (Spring 2022).